All Episodes

 He had to earn every step of it.

-Uh and uh we're Rush Limbaugh loves this movie.
+And Rush Limbaugh loves this movie.

-So thanks for having me on, Chris.
+Oh, thanks for having me on, Chris.

-I mean, I I uh I had hoped he would have this reaction when when I sent it to him, and and we're just so proud and pleased that he has.
+I mean, I had hoped he would have this reaction when I sent it to him.

 Well, this is the kind of movie that really doesn't come along very often, right?

-I mean Hollywood is not in the habit of making movies like this.
+I mean, Hollywood is not in the habit of making movies like this.

-Why don't you tell me about the what this this movie's is it about football, is it about something else?
+Why don't you tell me about what this movie's about?

-I mean, Brandon Burlsworth uh was killed in an auto accident at age twenty-two, and I don't think I'm giving anything away by that.
+I mean, Brandon Burlsworth was killed in an auto accident at age 22.

 The movie opens with that.

-And uh uh yeah, most movies aren't that ambitious.
+And yeah, most movies aren't that ambitious.

 Right.

-Is that the what is the underpinning the theme?
+Is that the underpinning of the theme?

 There's no way to tell the story without telling that.